martykan/javacard-gradle-plugin/README.md

     * logLevel [String] - log level of ant-javacard task ("VERBOSE","DEBUG","INFO","WARN","ERROR"). default : "INFO"
     * cap [Closure] - construct a CAP file **Required**
       * jckit [String] - path to the JavaCard SDK to be used for this CAP. *Optional if javacard defines one, required otherwise*
+      * targetsdk [String] - path to the target JavaCard SDK to be used for this CAP.
+Optional, value of jckit used by default.
+Allows to use a more recent converter to target older JavaCard platforms.
       * sources [String] - path to Java source code, to be compiled against the current JavaCard SDK. **Required**
       * findSources [boolean] - default:true, if true the sources are determined automatically.
 The first existing source dir in source sets is taken
       * defaultSources [boolean] - default:true, if true the first source dir from the source set is used.
 Otherwise the most recet (last)